 Practical lessons like how to set up network storage and printers, backups of key folders and simple hardware repairs are also included in their syllabus.
 They also learn how to use simple tools like ‘ping’ to troubleshoot networks.

 Students are given mp3 players with podcasts in English to listen to.
-They learn English using software and are given many hours of video lessons as well.
+They learn English using software and are given many hours of video lessons.
 The primary aim is for them to be able to read and write basic English after the course.

-TJSSS teaches students the right attitudes to work in a company.
-For example, to ask if they are not sure, to be discipline, punctual and honest.
+TJSSS teaches students the right attitude to work in a company.
+For example, to ask if they are not sure, to be disciplined, punctual and honest.
 They are told the importance of doing one’s work well without needing supervision.
 Having the right attitude is what many employers like to see in their staff!

 TJSSS teaches decision making and problem solving skills.
 Other skills are planning (flow charts, Gantt charts), creativity and thinking.
 Life skills like saving money, planning for the future and understanding the need to keep on learning are taught through success stories.

 Many youths are enthusiastic about a positive future for themselves.
 However, their outlook becomes dimmed when they realise that they lack opportunities and access to resources while living in poverty, in their villages.

 A RURAL YOUTH!

 TJSSS Alumni Success Stories